 Now, I realize this story may send you screaming from that next old steam system you run into, and if old stuff scares you, that may be the best thing for you to do.
 But if you're looking for a market niche with little or no competition, you should prepare yourself for the old stuff, and then take it on with a big smile on your face.
 It's not that difficult; you just have to keep the following basic principles in mind, and then step lightly.

 There has never been a steam system that didn't need to be vented.
 If you don't see the vents, you're not looking hard enough.
 Steam pipes are never empty; they're always filled with either steam, air or condensate.
-Many fuel-oil dealers mess up by forgetting about air because they can't see it.
+Many contractors have messed up by forgetting about air because they can't see it.
 But air is very real, and where there is air, steam will not go.
 To get the steam to go where you want, you have to vent the air.
 Old systems had some pretty weird-looking air vents.
 Poke around.
 You'll find them.
 If they're plugged, replace them.

 Main vents are crucial to steam heating.
 Every steam system needs main vents near the ends of the main, even if there are air vents on the radiators.
 You have to treat the air in the mains and the air in the radiators as two separate challenges.
 If you remember this, your heat balancing problems will go away.
 Main vents, when properly installed, can work wonders.

 Steam traps create steam distribution.
 Steam traps keep the hot side hot and the cold side cold.
 When they're not working (on two-pipe steam systems) you'll lose your system balance.
 You should always have about a 15-degree F. temperature difference across a thermostatic radiator trap.
 If you don't see that drop in temperature, the trap has probably failed and steam is moving into places where it doesn't belong.
 Once it gets there, it will raise the pressure on the outlet side of the radiators.
 That's when the trouble begins.